by Gerhard Horn

 There are two ways to look at this vehicle.
 You can either choose to see it as a pointless exercise in excess, as the world never needed a Wrangler with a V8 in the front.
 It doesn't handle particularly well on-road, and it's ridiculously thirsty.
 It's a 470-hp SUV that doesn't have an independent suspension setup, for goodness sake.
 There are any number of SUVs out there that do a better job of just about everything.
 The new Land Rover Defender comes to mind, and that's due to get its own V8 soon, too.

-But we love it for the same reason Land Rover is working on a V8 Defender.
-It will join the 392, Ram 1500 TRX, Ford F-150 Raptor, and Mercedes-AMG G63 on the list of cars that you can't help but love because they are horribly overpowered and completely irrelevant.
+But we love it for the same reason Land Rover developed a V8 Defender.
+It will join the 392, Ram 1500 TRX, Ford F-150 Raptor, and Mercedes-AMG G63 on the list of cars that you can't help but love because they are horribly overpowered.
 Look at it that way, and the Wrangler 392 is a G63 for half the price.
 Does the world need large V8-powered off-roaders that make the kind of noises that give a gearhead's soul an erection?
 Does it need cars that can jump?
 Heck, no. But we love the fact that they exist.

 We get the sense that gearhead designers and engineers know time is running out.
 So, if they ever wanted to do something silly with internal combustion, the time is now.
 That's why you can currently buy a 470-hp Wrangler and a 700-hp pickup truck.
 What a time to be alive.